Fixing The World’s Sanitation Is A Big Business Opportunity

 In the world of impact capitalism, opportunities don’t come much bigger than sanitation.
-More than two billion people go without the dignity of a decent daily toilet; two-thirds of the world’s human waste isn’t disposed of safely.
-As a a new report shows, there are big gaps for startups and big companies to fill with new services and business models, and tremendous potential to make money and do good at the same time.
+More than 2 billion people go without the dignity of a decent daily toilet; two-thirds of the world’s human waste isn’t disposed of safely.
+As a new report shows, there are big gaps for startups and big companies to fill with new services and business models, and tremendous potential to make money and do good at the same time.

-The Toilet Board (TBC)–a coalition of companies like Unilever and Kimberley Clark, development agencies, and nonprofits–has been scoping out the emerging “sanitation economy.”
+The Toilet Board (TBC)–a coalition of companies like Unilever and Kimberly-Clark, development agencies, and nonprofits–has been scoping out the emerging “sanitation economy.”
 The report categorizes openings and outlines how new business approaches can take the place of traditional grant-based sanitation programs.

 “We want to see how we can help these companies, rather than just give money to NGO,” Cheryl Hicks, executive director of the Toilet Board tells Fast Company.
-“We’re trying to move them away from donor-dependency to commercially viable, scalable and replicable business models.”
+“We’re trying to move them away from donor-dependency to commercially viable, scalable, and replicable business models.”

 There are three big buckets of market opportunity, according to the report.